-The cash cost per ounce of gold sold in Q1 2014 was \$503 per ounce, compared to \$333 per ounce in the corresponding period in fiscal 2013.
-The increase resulted from higher mining and processing costs on a per ounce basis.
-Operating costs have increased due to the location of ore and processing increasingly higher quantities of lower grade mill feed containing sulfide ore.
-A breakdown and further analysis of the cash cost components is provided below, including a historical graphical summary demonstrating the breakdown by quarter:
+The cash cost per ounce of gold sold in Q2 fiscal 2014 was \$650 per ounce, compared to \$435 per ounce in the corresponding period in fiscal 2013.
+The increase resulted primarily from higher mining and processing costs on a per ounce basis.
+Operating costs have increased due to the location of ore and processing increasingly higher quantities of lower grade mill feed containing sulphide ore.
+A breakdown and further analysis of the cash cost components is provided below, including a historical graphical summary demonstrating the breakdown by quarter.
 In accordance with IFRS and internal policy, the Company has capitalized costs associated with capital stripping costs incurred during the quarter.
 Accordingly, these costs do not impact mining costs per ounce.